nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![Delete Todo Parser Sequence Diagram](images/DeleteTodoParserSequenceDiagram.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTodoCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** The lifeline for `DeleteTodoCommandParser` should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of the diagram.
 </div>

 The `DeleteTodoCommand` has been successfully created and its execute method would be called by `LogicManager#execute`, which was called by `MainWindow#executeCommand`.